arevindh/pihole-speedtest/README.md

 This is `(Re)install Latest` in the web interface.

 > **Docker Note**
-> You should only update via the shell or web if a new version of the Mod is released for the same Pi-hole core version.
-Neither the script nor the button in settings will run Pi-hole's update in Docker.
+> You will need to rebuild the image without cache if there's a new official Pi-hole release that you want to get.

 <details>
 <summary><strong>Via the Shell</strong></summary>

-The same as the above command, but also runs Pi-hole's update.
+The same as the above command, but also runs Pi-hole's update if not in Docker.

     curl -sSLN https://github.com/arevindh/pi-hole/raw/master/advanced/Scripts/speedtestmod/mod.sh | sudo bash -s up